 Background

-Observe playful harbor seals up close at La Jolla's Children's Pool, a unique coastal experience where wildlife thrives.
+Observe playful harbor seals at La Jolla's Children's Pool, a unique coastal experience with stunning views and controversial history.

-Originally built as a safe swimming area for children, the Children's Pool in La Jolla is now a popular spot to observe harbor seals in their natural habitat.
-A concrete breakwater, constructed in 1931, created a protected cove that now serves as a haul-out and rookery for these marine mammals.
+Originally built as a safe swimming area for children, Children's Pool in La Jolla is now a popular spot to observe harbor seals in their natural habitat.
+A seawall constructed in 1931 created a protected cove, but over time, the beach has become a haul-out spot for seals, leading to ongoing debate about its use.

 A brief summary to Children's Pool La Jolla